Why do people hate the Israelite Jews, especially the Muslims in Palestine and antisemitic politicians?

-Rooted in envy, prejudice, and racism, hatred for God’s chosen people continues.
-The Jewish Israelites have been looted and massacred through the centuries.
-Instead of blaming their tormentors, they looked out for each other and on God’s promise to return them to their land.
-Today, they occupy a small portion of ancient Israel, yet they are still hated for their mere presence.
+The Jewish people of Israel have been looted and massacred for centuries.
+Instead of blaming their tormentors, they looked out for each other and on God’s promise to return them to their country.

 1. Romans annihilate Jews in 70 A.D.